fenfow/Netflix_Clone/README.md

 The app uses **React Router** for navigation and has been styled for responsiveness on different devices.

+## 🌐 Link to website

+Visit the website at netflix-clone-tau-opal-64.vercel.app!

 ## 🚀 Quick Start

 ### Prerequisites